 FreeRTOS is known as Real-Time Operating System.
-Probably it would be too dare call it real-time-os, preferably a real-time scheduler where applications can be split into independent tasks that share full processor resources by switching them rapidly it looks like all functions are executed in parallel.
+It would probably be too dare to call it real-time-os, preferably a real-time scheduler where applications can be split into independent tasks that share full processor resources by switching them rapidly.
+It.
+It looks like all functions are executed in parallel.
 This feature is called multitasking.
-There are lots of debates on using RTOS on AVR microcontrollers as they are arguably too small for the running scheduler.
+There are many debates on using RTOS on AVR microcontrollers as they are arguably too small for the running scheduler.
 The main limitation is a small amount of ram and increased power usage.
-If you are going to use lots of tasks in the application, probably you will run out of RAM that is used for saving context when switching between tasks.
+If you are going to use lots of tasks in the application, you will probably run out of RAM used for saving context when switching between tasks.
 Consider FreeRTOS only if you use larger scale AVRs like Atmega128 or Atmega256.
-Surely you can find smaller schedulers that are specially designed for smaller microcontrollers even tiny series.
-In another hand, if you master FreeRTOS, it can be used with multiple types of microcontrollers like ARM, Cortex, PIC and various compilers including IAR, GCC, Keil, Rowley, Attolic.
+Surely you can find smaller schedulers that are specially designed for smaller microcontrollers, even tiny series.
+On the other hand, if you master FreeRTOS, it can be used with multiple microcontrollers like ARM Cortex, PIC, and various compilers, including IAR, GCC, and Keil Rowley, Attolic.
 And the main reason to keep an eye on it – it is free.
-Probably it would take lots of time and space to go through RTOS theory.…
+Probably it would take lots of time and space to go through RTOS theory.
+Some…